Reconstructing and resampling: a guide to utilising posterior samples from gravitational wave observations

 where $\likelihood(\data| \parameters, \model)$ is the likelihood\footnote{Formally, the likelihood is the conditional probability of the data conditional on the parameters, but in parameter estimation, where the observed data is fixed, we treat it as a function of the parameters.} and $\prior(\parameters | \model)$ is the prior probability distribution of the parameters conditioned only on the model.
 The normalisation factor that ensures $\int p(\parameters | \data, \model) \, d\theta=1$ can also be calculated and is referred to as the evidence:

 The \ac{LVK} analysis methodology for approximating \cref{eqn:posterior} for observed signals is described in detail in Section 5 of \citet{GWTC-4-methods}.
-In brief, for transient gravitational-wave data analysis, analysis is performed on a time series of consecutive strain data observations which we denote by \data which has a duration $T$ and sampling frequency $\fsample$.
+In brief, for transient gravitational-wave data analysis, analysis is performed on a time series of consecutive strain data observations, which we denote by \data and define its duration to be $T$ and sampling frequency $\fsample$.
 Inference is performed on the frequency series \fdata generated by applying a fast Fourier transform and dividing by \fsample (a normalisation choice; see \citet{Thrane:2018qnx}).
 For signals lasting up to a few hundred seconds, we assume the non-astrophysical noise to be generated by a stationary additive coloured Gaussian noise process with a \ac{PSD} $P$ such that the likelihood for the $j$th frequency bin is given by

 where $\tilde{\mu}_j(\parameters)$ is the frequency-domain astrophysical signal model projected onto the response of the detector.
-The full likelihood is then calculated from the sum in log-space of the log-likelihood over $d_j$.
+The full likelihood is then calculated from the product over the $j$ frequency bins, i.e.